Vectorial1024/laravel-cache-evict/README.md

 // you may also specify the cache to clear; e.g. the file cache defined in cache.php:
 Schedule::command(CacheEvictCommand::class, ['target' => 'file'])->daily()->runInBackground();
 ```

-## When to not use this?
-Some cache drivers actually have their own eviction mechanisms, e.g. Redis (and its many forks) has their own key eviction strategies.
-In this case, this library will refuse to evict your cache, and you should check the respective external documentation on how to manage those expired cache items.

 ## The relationship with `cache.php`
 This library checks the cache *name* (not *driver*!) inside `cache.php` to determine which cache to clear.
 This means, if you have the following `cache.php` ...